JanZChlumu/Kids-Semaphore/README.md

 		{{0x364CCA7A,0x33B86A7A},{0x20E9B7A, 0xFF7A3B7A}} ,       /*Reverse move TIP  -> Go2Stop*/
                 {{0x364CCA7A,0x364CCA7A},{0x20E9B7A, 0x20E9B7A}}};        /*Reverse move LONG -> Go2Run */
 ```
+### Battery & discharging
+Used charger is little bit stupid and doesn't solve problem with deep discharge.
+That's why indication function was implemented.
+When Lion battery reach 3,1V all semaphore functions are deactivate, only orange LED is cyclic blinking (like in real situation - when traffic lights are out of order).
 ## Compilation
 Project was setup for Eclipse with arduino plugin.
 Last [hex](Kids-Semaphore/Semaphore/Release/Semaphore.hex) file is stored in project.
 ## Semaphore parts